 Reverse Transfer is the process of retroactively granting associate degrees to students who have not completed the requirements of an associate degree before they transferred from a Kansas community college or technical college to a Kansas public university.

-Within a student's first year, or upon eligibility for reverse transfer, those who transfer coursework from a community college or technical college to a public university will be notified if they are eligible to be considered for reverse transfer degree status, and which courses are needed to finish the related degree.
-To be eligible, a student must have completed at least 45 credit hours at one or more public community college or technical college in Kansas.
-Students who then complete the coursework for a given associate degree will be eligible to receive that degree, administered automatically by correspondence between the new institution and the community college or technical college the student last attended.
+Within a student's first year, those who transfer coursework from a community college or technical college to a public university will be notified if they are eligible to be considered for Reverse Transfer.
+Eligible students must have completed at least 45 credit hours at one or more public community colleges or technical colleges in Kansas and must consent to the release of their academic records.
+Academic records will be evaluated for degree completion and degrees will be conferred based upon the evaluation.

 Students should contact the Registrar's Office of the institution they are attending for more information.

 - Systemwide Reverse Transfer Communication Plan is available here (pdf).

 - Systemwide Reverse Transfer procedures are available here (pdf).

 - Systemwide Reverse Transfer institutional contacts are available here (pdf).